 Another successful initiative includes the Laura Foundation’s Café programming.
 Friday Café: Making Food and Friends began in the fall of 2014.
 The program’s success has allowed for it to run every September/October through June for teens on the autism spectrum, providing them with a safe place to have fun with friends while learning skills (such as cooking) to increase their independence.
 Friday Café was duplicated for middle school students with autism on Thursday nights (Thursday Café) in April 2015.
 In January 2017, Friday Café DAY began for young adults, primarily with autism spectrum disorders.
 The Café initiative’s popularity led to the need for a third evening session; thus, Wednesday Café began in September 2017.
 All four programs are free to participants.

 Beyond the local school systems, we are striving to expand the reach of our activities.
 We are also broadening the scope of programs offerings.
 In January 2016, our recreational therapists began working with water safety educators to offer swim lessons to individuals on the autism spectrum.
 This is extremely important to the Laura Foundation; drowning is among the leading causes of death of individuals with autism.
 Swim lessons (Fun Instruction for New Swimmers or FINS) now run three times per year, with six lessons per session.
-The 2019 program has been made possible due to generous funding support from Autism Speaks and Memorial Hospital’s Jim Soroka Water Safety Fund.
+The 2019 and 2020 programs have been made possible due to generous funding support from Autism Speaks and Memorial Hospital’s Jim Soroka Water Safety Fund.

 In January 2018, a four hour program for adolescents/teens with autism began.
 CREW (Connecting through Recreation and Education on the Weekends) takes place every other Saturday and some school vacation days, and it offers one-on-one support for participants.
 It’s not only fun, but it’s a safe place where respite can be given allowing caregivers to have a consistent, needed break.
 The program’s focus is on developing friendships using therapeutic recreation and interpersonal skill building games, being unplugged (no electronics!), and broadening leisure skills while learning life-skills that help participants navigate the world more independently.